-Reading these 3 books, but more importantly, applying what you have learned, will get you on the path to success – however you define that success.
+Reading these 3 books, and more importantly, applying what you have learned, will get you on the path to success – however you define that success.

-I’m very thankful I was able to read these books and applied what I learned in them.
-The Miracle Morning sets up your day for success, The Slight Edge governs your philosophy on life, and The 5 Love Languages influence how you interact with others.
+I’m very thankful I’ve read these books and applied what I learned in them.
+The Miracle Morning sets up your day for success, The Slight Edge governs your philosophy on life, and The 5 Love Languages influences how you interact with others.

-Combining these three will get you on the path to success and help you improve yourself to be better.
+Combining these three will help you on your path towards success as a young adult.
+These books for Millennial success will help you improve yourself for the better.